 If you can’t find shishito peppers at your farmers’ market, look for them in Asian specialty stores – especially Korean markets, where you’ll find them labeled as “twist peppers”.

-Here are a couple more recipes with shishito peppers:
+Here are more recipes with shishito peppers.

 Serve a Fino or Manzanilla Sherry from Jerez in Southern Spain.
 It is excellent with the flavors of the peppers and olives.
 You may want to try Bodega Valdespino’s outstanding Finos and Manzanillas (to read an article I wrote about their Sherries, click here).
 Of course, a glass of Prosecco would be delightful too!